shiinamiyuki/miyuki-renderer/README.md

 ## Current Progress

+We are more and more pbrt-like!
+Added memory arena so that we can implement `Material` and `BSDF` as pbrt does.

 We have ambient occlusion and path tracing with next event estimation and multiple importance sampling.

 A PSSMLT running on path tracer is also implemented.